-Recently, Zbinden et al. (2020) used a hydro-mechanically coupled model to compare different scenarios with and without hydraulic connection.
+out hydraulic connection.
 In the case of no connection, stress changes on the fault were purely governed by poroelasticity.
-Although the results showed that the induced events of the injection test all lay in regions of positive Coulomb stress change (i.e., in regions promoting failure), the magnitude of the stress changes was in the order of 10^{-3} MPa or lower, which is about three orders of magnitude smaller than in the case of a hydraulic connection (Fig. 7).
+Although the results showed that the induced events of the injection test all lay in regions of positive Coulomb stress change (i.e., in regions promoting failure), the magnitude of the stress changes was on the order of 10^{-3} MPa or lower, which is about 3 orders of magnitude smaller than in the case of a hydraulic connection (Fig. 7).
 In order to explain the induced seismicity, Zbinden et al. (2020) concluded that the reactivated fault in St. Gallen was most probably hydraulically connected to the well.
 This interpretation was in contrast to another study in which the St. Gallen deep geothermal project was classified as a site where poroelastic effects, rather than the direct influence of the injection and the associated increase in pore pressure, predominate at a greater distance from the well (Goebel and Brodsky, 2018).
-However, in view of our conceptual model with its supporting observations for a hydraulic connection and the results from previous simulations (Zbinden et al., 2020), a scenario without hydraulic connection is much less plausible than the fracture zone scenarios examined here.
+However, in view of our conceptual model with its supporting observations for a hydraulic connection and the results from previous simulations (Zbinden et al., 2020), a scenario without hydraulic connection is much less plausible than the fracture zone scenario examined here.

-The results show that the small injection volume of 175 m3 during the injection test is sufficient to cause a significant increase in pore pressure on the distant fault, and can thus promote fault reactivation.
-Although not modeled here, the same mechanism may have occurred for the acid stimulations, where more fluid was injected (roughly 290 m3; Alber and Backers, 2015, and references therein) and hence more seismicity was induced.
+The results show that the small injection volume of 175 m3 during the injection test is sufficient to cause a significant increase in pore pressure on the distant fault and can thus promote fault reactivation.
+Although not modeled here, the same mechanism may have occurred for the acid stimulations, where more fluid was injected (roughly 290 m3; Alber and Backers, 2015, and references therein), and hence more seismicity was induced.
 Zbinden et al. (2020) found that several fracture zone parameters affect the pressure response at the well and on the fault.
 For calibrated models, however, the response in terms of pressure and stress changes was comparable, thus leading to similar conclusions.
-The strong pressure increase during the injection test raises the question why the connecting fracture zone was not reactivated itself, since in our model, it underwent pressure changes of several MPa.
+The strong pressure increase during the injection test raises the question why the connecting fracture zone was not reactivated itself, since in our model, it underwent pressure changes of several megapascals.
 On the one hand, a higher shear strength (i.e., higher friction or cohesion) of the fracture zone may be sufficient to prevent reactivation.
-Moreover, stress modeling has shown that the differential stress acting on the weaker Keuper, Lias and Dogger formation, where the fracture zone mainly cuts through, may be lower than in other formations (Hergert et al., 2015).
+Moreover, stress modeling has shown that the differential stress acting on the weaker Keuper, Lias, and Dogger formation, where the fracture zone mainly cuts through, may be lower than in other formations (Hergert et al., 2015).
 Hence, the fracture zone may be less critically stressed than the reactivated fault.
-On the other hand, we cannot exclude that the fracture zone was indeed reactivated, but underwent only assismic deformation that did not induce any seismic events.
+On the other hand, we cannot exclude that the fracture zone was indeed reactivated but underwent only aseismic deformation that did not induce any seismic events.